Improved bounds for centered colorings: Upper bound for bounded degree: The entropy compression method

-A \emph{partial coloring} of $G$ is a function $f: V(G)\to C\cup\set{\uncol}$ where $C$ is a set of \textrm{colors} used by $f$ and $\uncol$ is an extra value indicating that no color was assigned.
-A vertex $v$ with $f(v)\in C$ is said to be \emph{colored} by $f$ while a vertex $v$ with $f(v)=\uncol$ is \emph{uncolored} by $f$.
-A connected subgraph $H$ of $G$ is a \emph{violator} with respect to a partial coloring $f$ if \begin{enumerate} \item all vertices in $H$ are colored by $f$; \item $f$ uses at most $p$ colors on $H$; and \item no color is unique in $H$ under $f$. \end{enumerate}
+A \emph{partial coloring} of $G$ is a function $f: V(G)\to C\cup\set{\uncol}$ where $C$ is a set of \textrm{colors} used by~$f$ and~$\uncol$ is an extra value indicating that no color is assigned.
+A vertex $v$ with $f(v)\in C$ is said to be \emph{colored} by~$f$ while a vertex $v$ with $f(v)=\uncol$ is \emph{uncolored} by $f$.
+A connected subgraph $H$ of $G$ is a \emph{violator} with respect to a partial coloring $f$ if: \begin{enumerate} \item all vertices in $H$ are colored by $f$; \item $f$ uses at most $p$ colors on $H$; and \item no color is unique in $H$ under $f$. \end{enumerate}

-We propose a naïve randomized algorithm which tries to color $G$ in a $p$-centered fashion with $c$ colors, see Algorithm~\ref{algo-naive}.
-The algorithm starts with all vertices being uncolored.
+Algorithm~\ref{algo-naive} below is a naïve randomized algorithm which tries to color $G$ in a $p$-centered fashion with $c$ colors.
+The algorithm starts with all vertices uncolored.
 In every step, the first uncolored vertex from $\Pi$ is colored with a random color from $\set{1,\ldots,c}$.
 If this new assignment creates a violator $H$, then $\min(|V(H)|,2p)$ vertices in $H$ are uncolored, including the vertex colored in this step.
 (One could erase the colors of all the vertices in $H$ and get a $\Oh(\Delta^2p)$ bound; we present this slightly more involved version to get $\Oh(\Delta^{2-1/p}p)$.)

-To trade probabilistic arguments against counting we replace random sampling by a prescribed sequence $X=(x_1,\ldots,x_M)$ of colors, where $x_i\in [c]$ for every $i\in[M]$, and take $X$ as part of the input of the algorithm.
+To trade probabilistic arguments for counting we replace random sampling by a prescribed sequence $X=(x_1,\ldots,x_M)$ of colors, where $x_i\in [c]$ for every $i\in[M]$, and take $X$ as part of the input of the algorithm, see Algorithm~\ref{algo-naive}.

-If the algorithm breaks the loop at line~\ref{step_output} and outputs a coloring $f$, then $f$ is a $p$-centered coloring of $G$ using at most $c$ colors.
+If the algorithm breaks the loop at line~\ref{step_output} and outputs a coloring $f$, then $f$ is a $p$-centered coloring of~$G$ using at most $c$ colors.
 Indeed, we keep an invariant that after each iteration there is no violator with respect to $f$.
 This is obviously true before the first iteration.
-Now within step $i$, the newly colored vertex $w_i$ could create violators, but each of them must contain $w_i$.
+Now within step $i$, the newly colored vertex~$w_i$ could create violators, but each of them must contain $w_i$.
 When the algorithm uncolors some vertices in a single violator, it always uncolors $w_i$ itself.
-This way there are no violators left.
+So no violators remain.